 Part 2 — Estate administration

-[Heading inserted in Gazette 15 Sep 2009 p.
+[Heading inserted: Gazette 15 Sep 2009 p.
 3583.]

 3. Information as to administrator and estate

 An administrator must, within 4 weeks of being appointed, provide the Public Trustee with information as to the administrator, the represented person and the estate in a duly completed form approved by the Public Trustee.